Ramona book and a movie 3rd grade

 Ramona and Beezus movie night

-Snacks are quite light because there’s not a lot about food in Ramona and Beezus*, and with Realistic fiction, it’s a little hard to come up with random food to throw in.
+Snacks are quite light because there’s not a lot of food in Ramona and Beezus, and with Realistic fiction, it’s a little hard to come up with random food to throw in.

 So we had: